 - Frying the tortillas briefly prevents them from turning to mush when covered in sauce.

-- 2 ounces dried Ancho chilies, stems and seeds removed
+2 ounces dried Ancho chiles, stems and seeds removed

-- 2 ounces dried Guajillo chilies, stems and seeds removed
+2 ounces dried Guajillo chiles, stems and seeds removed

-- 2 dried Arbol chilies, stems and seeds removed
+2 dried Arbol chiles, stems and seeds removed

 For the Chili Gravy: Heat a heavy 12-inch cast iron skillet over medium heat.
 Cut all the chilies open along one side, so that they can be laid flat.
 Working in batches, cook chilies in the skillet, pressing down with a spatula, until lightly toasted and fragrant, about 5 seconds on each side; be careful not to let chilies burn.
 Transfer to a large bowl and cover chilies with hot water, setting a small plate on top to keep them submerged.
 Let stand 30 minutes.